fogus/spiel/pyramidenspiel/initiative/README.markdown

 ![pummeling](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/pummel-example.png)

 In the figure above, the player ran out of pieces before the round was over so the last piece, a large blue, is used as the played pyramid for the remaining turns.
-Pummeling in *Iniative* is a risky maneuver as an opponent can continue to manipulate the initiative stack and weaken your pummeling piece, but the rewards of a successful attempt are vast.
+Pummeling in *Initiative* is a risky maneuver as an opponent can continue to manipulate the initiative stack and weaken your pummeling piece, but the rewards of a successful attempt are vast.
 That is, every virtual play by a pummeled piece doubles your final score in the end.
 In the figure above, the pummeling player could double, then redouble, then again double, and double again, and then redouble their score for a final score of (3*10) * 2 * 2 * 2 * 2 * 2 = 960 points!
 This particular circumstance would indeed be a rare occurrence, but wins with 1 or 2 pummeling turns happen from time to time.

 ### Calling a color